nazrulislam01865/WebTechProject/README.md

 #  GoBus
 GoBus is a complete web-based bus ticket booking system designed to make bus travel easier and more organized for passengers, administrators, and transport companies.
-Users can search for available buses, purchase tickets online, make payments, and manage their bookings comfortably from home, no more waiting in long lines at the counter!
+Users can search for available buses, purchase tickets online, make payments, and manage their bookings comfortably from home, no more waiting in long lines at the counter

 The system supports three types of users **Customer**, **Admin**, and **Bus Company** .Each with their own dashboards and dedicated functionalities.
 From managing routes, tracking revenue, assigning drivers, and handling feedback to simple ticket booking,This project provides an all-in-one digital solution for bus ticket booking system.